Table of contents

 Wiring solar panels in series involves connecting each panel to the next in a line (as illustrated in the diagram above).

 Just like a typical battery that you may be familiar with, solar panels have positive and negative terminals.
 When stringing in series, the wire from the positive terminal of one solar panel is connected to the negative terminal of the next panel and so on.

 When stringing panels in series, each additional panel adds to the total voltage (V) of the string but the current (I) in the string remains the same.

-Stringing solar panels in parallel (shown in the right side of the diagram above) is a bit more complicated.
+Stringing solar panels in parallel (shown in the diagram above) is a bit more complicated.
 Rather than connecting the positive terminal of one panel to the negative terminal of the next, when stringing in parallel, the positive terminals of all the panels on the string are connected to one wire and the negative terminals are all connected to another wire.

 When stringing panels in parallel, each additional panel increases the current (amperage) of the circuit, however, the voltage of the circuit remains the same (equivalent to the voltage of each panel).
 Because of this, a benefit of stringing in parallel is that if one panel is heavily shaded, the rest of the panels can operate normally and the current of the entire string will not be reduced.